arthurberzin/k8s-saga-booking-portal/README.md

 - Integrate health check with k8s 'liveness'
 - Add EF context Health Check
+- Booking engine for Airline Service, implement time to book a place

 ## Features
 - [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html)  In this solution, you can find the use of Clean Architecture.
 The solution has different services with Clean Architecture structure.